pactus-project/pactus.org/docs/learn/cryptography/hash.md

 ## Blake2b

-The hashing algorithm used in Zarb is Blake2b.
+The hashing algorithm used in Pactus is Blake2b.
 [Blake2](https://www.blake2.net/) is considered to be a fast cryptographic hash function.